 Until early 2012, he was a freelancer, writing features for the Listener, New Zealand’s leading current affairs and arts magazine, and the South China Morning Post, Hong Kong’s leading English-language newspaper.
 His work has also appeared in a wide range of publications in the UK, the US, Australia, and Canada, including the Guardian, the Globe and Mail, and the Toronto Star, and he was a senior editor who helped launch Time Out Hong Kong, where he was also a columnist.

-He has reported from Asia, Australasia, North America, and Europe, and he has interviewed many leading figures from the worlds of tech, academia, and entertainment, including Sting, John Cleese, Robert Smith, Bret McKenzie, Billy Corgan, Wayne Coyne, the inventor of synthetic cannabis, and the former Mayor of London.
+He has reported from Asia, Australasia, North America, and Europe, and he has interviewed many leading figures from the worlds of tech, academia, and entertainment, including Sting, John Cleese, Robert Smith, Bret McKenzie, Billy Corgan, Wayne Coyne, Ndaba Mandela, and Cory Booker.

-He has written about refugees in Hong Kong, Maoist politics in Nepal, the Tiananmen Square massacre, a political kickbacks scandal in Malaysia, Occupy Wall Street, the war in Afghanistan, US politics, drug cartel violence on the US-Mexico border, and the push for marijuana legalisation in California.
+He has written about Occupy Wall Street, the war in Afghanistan, US politics, drug cartel violence on the US-Mexico border, and the push for marijuana legalisation in California.
 On the lighter side, he has covered the World Beard and Moustache Championships, Jon Stewart’s Rally to Restore Sanity, the prehistoric origins of modern sexuality, and the Roast of Charlie Sheen.